zkh224/Zahra-Khan-archives/content/posts/Learning_Journal.md

 draft: false
 ---

-My Learning report for the first week of ICT 302 Content Management class:
+My learning report for the first week of ICT 302 Content Management class:

 **I can identify and define key concepts in (web) content management.**